bentoml/BentoML/docs/source/integrations/mlflow.rst

 architectures, help understand the training process, and allow data scientists to find the best model.

-Whereas BentoML model store is commonly considered for "finalized models", containing models from your periodic training pipelines running in production.
-It is designed for managing artifacts for build, test, and deployment, focus more on serving efficiently in a production environment.
+BentoML's model store, on the other hand, is mainly used for "finalized models", containing models from your periodic training pipelines meant for running in production.
+It is designed for managing artifacts for building, testing, and deploying prediction services.

 BentoML natively integrates with MLFlow.
-Users can port over models logged with MLFlow to BentoML models store for model serving, and easily combine MLFlow's experimentation and training workflow, with BentoML's model deployment workflow.
+Users can port over models logged with MLFlow to BentoML's model store for model serving, and easily combine MLFlow's experimentation and training workflow with BentoML's model deployment workflow.

 Import an MLflow model